AwalaApp/specs/rs016-poweb.md

 If the server is a public gateway, it SHOULD listen on port 443.

+## HTTP Considerations

+Clients and servers implementing this specification MUST comply with HTTP version 1.1.

 ## WebSocket Considerations

-Clients and servers implementing this specification MUST support HTTP version 1.1.
+Clients and servers implementing this specification MUST comply with the WebSocket specification ([RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455)).

-Both the client and the server SHOULD send each other _ping_ messages and they MUST respond with a _pong_ message for every ping they receive.

 ## Security Considerations